 d) Add your watermark to your images.

-- In The end you should have your master file, a layered PSD file and your sized, watermarked, jpg file. - Your final project/canvas submissions should not have a watermark, only images you put up on social media.
+- In The end you should have your master file, a layered PSD file and your sized, watermarked, jpg file, And your jpg with no watermark for Canvas - Your final project/Canvas submissions should not have a watermark, only images you put up on Flickr/social media.

-7) Before 10AM Wednesday upload your ten images to Canvas
+7) Before 8AM Tuesday upload your ten images to Canvas and Flickr.

 8) Comment on each of your classmates photographs each week.